 - Overseeing the implementation of recommendations in visit reports.

 Note: The Regulations are currently under review.
 If you have any questions, please contact email@example.com.

 The Chair of the Accreditation Committee is Dr David Furrows.

 - Attending Committee meetings and teleconferences.

 - Liaison with College staff on accreditation matters.

 - Providing advice on the development and maintenance of accreditation standards, policies and procedures.

-The Accreditation Committee meets four times per year:
+The Accreditation Committee meets 4 times per year:

-- two face-to-face meetings usually 8 hours’ duration per meeting.
+- two face-to-face meetings (usually 8 hours per meeting).

 - two videoconferences (usually 2 hours per meeting).